JBLarpan/biceps-basic/README.md

 CI/CD integration: Your ARM templates can be integrated into multiple CI/CD tools, like Azure DevOps and GitHub Actions.
 You can use these tools to version templates through source control and build release pipelines.
 Extensibility: With deployment scripts, you can run Bash or PowerShell scripts from within your ARM templates.
 These scripts perform tasks, like data plane operations, at deployment.
 Through extensibility, you can use a single ARM template to deploy a complete solution.

+First set the subscription :
+az account set --subscription 2565ff8a-391c-4dbc-b5e6-36303da1943c

-Doenload the arm template and then cretae below
+Download the arm template and then cretae below
 Bicep to create :
 Decompile the json to bicep az bicep decompile --file main.json

 then run using:
 az deployment sub create  --template-file raw-resource-grp.bicep --parameters param-resource-grp.json --location eastus

+create APIM instance

+az deployment group  create --template-file template.bicep --parameter parameters.json --resource-group  Test-resorce-grp --location eastus